 Start with a review

-We’re seeing a massive increase in businesses using webinars to reach the masses, and they are a great way to learn something new or further your knowledge for little to no cost.
+We’re seeing a massive increase in businesses using webinars to reach the masses.
+They are a great way to learn something new or further your personal development for little to no cost.

 Online networking and mentoring

-There are several formal mentoring schemes out there that will match you with potential mentors.
+There are several formal mentoring organisations out there that will match you with potential mentors.
 This is based on your background, future aspirations, and personality.

-This will also allow you to ask specific questions, which may not be possible in a webinar or online Q&A. Those types of events will help advance your knowledge and communicate and create relationships with like-minded peers.
+This will also allow you to ask specific questions, which may not be possible in a webinar or online Q&A. These types of events will help advance your knowledge while you communicate and create relationships with like-minded peers.

 At the moment, it’s difficult to attend networking and mentoring events in person; therefore, digital networking might be just the solution.
 There are several networking groups and forums on LinkedIn and even Facebook, but platforms are dedicated to professional networking.

-Networking may not only help you gain new or further develop already existing skills.
-Still, according to Business Insider, it might even land you a job, “upwards of 85% of open positions are filled through networking”.
-So what’s the delay?
-Go and check them out!
+Networking helps you gain new or further develop already existing communications skills.
+Still, according to Business Insider, it might even land you a job as “upwards of 85% of open positions are filled through networking”.

 With the array of development and learning opportunities, you have a great chance of finding the best way for you to advance your knowledge and build your skillset.